IEEE Blockchain Technical Briefs Editorial Board

 Hong Wan is Associate Professor in the School of Industrial Engineering at Purdue University.
 She is the director of the Purdue IE blockchain lab, which is the first research lab to study blockchain from the operations research and system engineering point of view.
 Specifically, the lab focuses on blockchain characterization, simulation, data analysis, and mechanism design through optimization.
 Her other research interests include complex system simulation experimental design, applied statistics, quality management, and healthcare engineering.
 Her work has been published in prestigious journals including Operations Research, Naval Research Logistics, and INFORMS Journal on Computing.
 She currently serves as the associate editor of the ACM TOMACS and is a member of IEEE, INFORMS and IIE.
 Her web page is http://web.ics.purdue.edu/hwan and her email address is email@example.com.

-Honggang Wang is the "Scholar of The Year" (2016).
+Honggang Wang was the "Scholar of The Year" (2016).
 Before he joined UMass Dartmouth in 2009, he has worked for Bell Labs Lucent Technologies China from 2001 to 2004 as a Member of Technical Staff.
 He received his Ph.D. in Computer Engineering at University of Nebraska-Lincoln in 2009.
 He is a tenured associate professor at UMass Dartmouth.
 His research interests include Internet of Things, Wireless Health, Body Area Networks (BAN), Cyber and Multimedia Security, Mobile Multimedia and Cloud, Wireless Networks and Cyber-physical System, and BIG DATA in mHealth.
 He has published more than 150 papers in his research areas.
 He was an invited participant by National Academic Engineering (NAE) for 2017 German-American Frontiers of Engineering Symposium, as one of about 50 outstanding engineers (ages 30-45) from US companies, universities, and government labs.
 He has served as the general chair/co-chair and TPC chair/co-chairs for many IEEE conferences.
-He also serves as the steering committee co-chair of IEEE CHASE and TPC co-chair of of IEEE CHASE 2016, which is a leading international conference in the field of connected health.
+He also serves as the steering committee co-chair of IEEE CHASE and TPC co-chair of IEEE CHASE 2016, which is a leading international conference in the field of connected health.
 He has also been serving as the Associate Editor in Chief (EiC) for IEEE Internet of Things journal (SCI impact factor: 7.596), associate editors for IEEE Transactions on Big Data and IEEE Transactions on Multimedia, an Editor of IEEE Transactions on Vehicular Technology, Associate Technical Editor of IEEE Communication Magazine.
 He received IEEE Multimedia Communications Technical Committee (MMTC) Outstanding Leadership Award (2015) and IEEE HEALTHCOM 2015 Outstanding Service Award.
 His research is supported by NSF DoT, UMass President office, and UMass Healey Grant (total over 2M dollars).

 Dr. Jiang Xiao is currently an associate professor in School of Computer Science and Technology at Huazhong University of Science and Technology (HUST), Wuhan, China.
 She received the BSc degree from HUST in 2009 and the PhD degree from Hong Kong University of Science and Technology (HKUST) in 2014.
 She has been engaged in research on wireless indoor localization, smart sensing, big data analysis, and distributed computing.
 Jiang has directed and participated in many research and development projects and grants from funding agencies such as National Natural Science Foundation of China (NSFC), Hong Kong Research Grant Council (RGC), Hong Kong Innovation and Technology Commission (ITC), and industries like Huawei, Tencent and Intel, and been invited by NSFC in reviewing research projects.
 Her awards include CCF-Intel Young Faculty Research Program 2017, and Best Paper Awards from IEEE ICPADS/GLOBECOM.

 Zheng Yan is currently a full professor at the Xidian University, China and a visiting professor and Finnish academy research fellow at the Aalto University, Finland.
 She received the Doctor of Science in Technology from the Helsinki University of Technology, Finland.
 She authored and co-authored about 200 peer-reviewed articles, 8 conference proceedings and solely authored two books.
 She is an inventor of 60+ granted patents and PCT patents, all of them were adopted or purchased by industry.
 Some of her granted patents are applied in international standards.
 She has given 20 keynotes and invited talks in international conferences and universities.
 Her research interests are in trust, security and privacy; data mining; mobile applications and services; social networking and cloud computing.
 Prof. Yan serves as an organizational and technical committee member for more than 80 international conferences and workshops.
-She is an associate editor of IEEE IoT Journal, Information Fusion, Information Sciences, IEEE Access, JNCA, Soft Computing, IEEE Blockchain Newsletter, Security and Communication Networks, etc. and a special issue leading guest editor of ACM TOMM, Future Generation Computer Systems, Computers & Security, IJCS, MONET, IEEE Systems Journal, etc. She is a founder steering committee co-chair of IEEE Blockchain conference.
-She is organizing and has organized 10+ conferences, such as IEEE Blockchain 2018, NSS/ICA3PP/IEEE CIT2017, IEEE TrustCom/BigDataSE/ISPA-2015, IEEE CIT2014, etc. Her recent awards include a number of Outstanding Leadership Awards for IEEE conference organization; the 2017 IEEE ComSoc TCBD Best Journal Paper Award; Outstanding Associate Editor of 2017 for IEEE Access; EU Eureka Excellence Award (2017); Best Individual of Shaanxi Province from Abroad (2014), “100 Expert Plan” winner of Shaanxi Province, China (2011); Sisu Award of Nokia Research Center (2010); EU ITEA Bronze Achievement Award (2008).
+She is an associate editor of IEEE IoT Journal, Information Fusion, Information Sciences, IEEE Access, JNCA, Soft Computing, IEEE Blockchain Technical Briefs, Security and Communication Networks, etc. and a special issue leading guest editor of ACM TOMM, Future Generation Computer Systems, Computers & Security, IJCS, MONET, IEEE Systems Journal, etc. She is a founder steering committee co-chair of IEEE Blockchain conference.
+She is organizing and has organized 10+ conferences, such as IEEE Blockchain 2018, NSS/ICA3PP/IEEE CIT2017, IEEE TrustCom/BigDataSE/ISPA-2015, IEEE CIT2014, etc. Her recent awards include a number of Outstanding Leadership Awards for the IEEE conference organization; the 2017 IEEE ComSoc TCBD Best Journal Paper Award; Outstanding Associate Editor of 2017 for IEEE Access; EU Eureka Excellence Award (2017); Best Individual of Shaanxi Province from Abroad (2014), “100 Expert Plan” winner of Shaanxi Province, China (2011); Sisu Award of Nokia Research Center (2010); EU ITEA Bronze Achievement Award (2008).
 She is a senior member of IEEE.

 Dr. Shucheng Yu is an Associate Professor of Electrical and Computer Engineering at Stevens Institute of Technology.
 Before he joined Stevens, Dr. Yu was an associate professor of Computer Science at the University of Arkansas at Little Rock, where he also served as the chair of the Computer Science department and the director of the Computational Research Center of the university.
 He received his PhD in Electrical and Computer Engineering from Worcester Polytechnic Institute in 2010.
 His research interest is on cybersecurity in general, with recent focuses on security and privacy for data analytics, security & privacy in smart systems, wireless systems and security.
 He has published over sixty impactful research articles in academic journals and conference proceedings which have received numerous citations.
 He has been the editor or guest editor for four international journals, and at the organizing committee for over ten international conferences including IEEE Infocom and IEEE Globecom.
 He serves the board of trustee for Wireless and Optical Communication Conference (WOCC) and is a member of IEEE and ACM.